Willy Adames Player Props: Brewers vs. Pirates

 Willy Adames At The Plate

-- In 26.8% of his games this year, Adames has had at least one RBI.
-He's picked up more than one in 9.9% and driven in three or more of his team's runs in five contests.
+- Adames has picked up an RBI in 27.8% of his games this season, with more than one RBI in 9.7% of his games.
+He has also plated three or more runs in five contests.

-- He has scored in 27 of 71 games this year, and more than once 7 times.
+- He has scored in 27 of 72 games this season, and more than once 7 times.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.